Author, hedge fund manager, writer, and educator Joel Greenblatt is one of today’s most influential value investors.

 This 2010 update of a 2005 classic distills Greenblatt’s strategies and philosophies for ordinary people.

 The original Little Book introduced Greenblatt’s famous “Magic Formula” to a mass audience.
-This edition redefines the Magic Formula for the post-2008 Financial Crisis markets.
+This edition redefines it for the post-2008 Financial Crisis markets.

-Joel Greenblatt also features in our All-Time Top 20 investment Books List.
+Joel Greenblatt is also featured in our All-Time Top 20 Investment Books List.

 Amazon | Audible.com | Audiobooks.com | Blinkist |